 About Learning Barnsley

-We want people to aim high and excel in their education, so that more students can go on to higher-level studies and learn at the best institutions.
+We want people to aim high and excel in their education.
+This is so that more students can go on to higher-level studies and learn at the best places.

-The opportunities available for young and adult learners mean that everyone can fulfil their learning potential, helping them build the skills they need to get into work and progress their careers.
+By giving young and adult learners a chance we can make sure that everyone can fulfil their learning potential.
+We can help them build the skills they need to get into work and progress their careers.

 You can read our Learning Barnsley stories below, and share your own with us.